 The Charles B. Danforth Library

 The Danforth Library is run entirely by volunteers and is a hybrid of old and new.
-For example, while we still use a hand-written checkout system, we also offer free high-speed fiber optic internet service to our patrons as well as a large-screen media center in the downstairs Holway Community Room.
+For example, while we still use a hand-written checkout system, we also offer free high-speed fiber optic wireless internet service to our patrons as well as to the community at large.
+In addition, a large-screen TV and Blu-ray DVD player are available in the downstairs Holway Community Room.
+Barnard residents may reserve the Holway Room for their use by following instructions on the town website (see below for the link).

-The Danforth’s Book Room upstairs offers a wide range of materials from classics to best sellers, books of history, science, biography and memoir, as well as field guides, cook books, DVDs, audio books, and much more.
+The Danforth Library’s Book Room upstairs offers a wide range of materials from classics to best sellers, books of history, science, poetry, biography, and memoir, as well as field guides, cookbooks, DVDs, audio books, and much more.
 There is comfortable space to read or work, including a special Children’s Corner.
-Generous, book-loving townspeople often bring donations, and a fund is available for the purchase of new books.
-The Holway Room downstairs provides free space for a variety of community-based activities and events such as yoga and meditation classes, local group meetings, book group discussions, and fabric arts collaborations.
-The Library’s open hours can vary but are always posted on a sign by the front door.
+Generous, book-loving townspeople often bring donations, and funds are available for the purchase of new books.
+The Holway Community Room downstairs provides free space for a variety of community-based activities and events such as yoga and meditation classes, local group meetings, book group discussions, and fabric arts collaborations.
+The Danforth Library’s open hours can vary but are always posted on a sign by the front door.

 Barnard Historical Society